Spring 2015 New Student and Family Orientation

 Child care will be available and breakfast and lunch will be provided.
 Student attendance is mandatory.

-To RSVP please follow this link and complete the form: Fall 2013 Orientation RSVP.
+To RSVP please follow this link and complete the form: Spring 2015 Orientation RSVP.

 Our orientation provides both the student and family a sense of belonging to the UIW community.
 The orientation has three tracks: the student track, the family track, and the Little Cardinal’s track.
 The student track will cover information on support services and important academic policies.
 The family track is designed to illustrate the positive ways that family/friends can support their graduate student throughout the Master’s program.
 The Little Cardinal’s track features arts and crafts that tie into the overall theme of orientation.
 The orientation is closed with a special Kairos Card ceremony and a free family lunch.

 The student track is a unique opportunity for students to meet each other in small groups while attending three concurrent workshops.
 Each workshop is specially designed to cover topics that promote academic success and engagement in Graduate Support Services.

 We understand that graduate school can be a family affair, that is why we are pleased to welcome your family and friends to learn more about the graduate student experience and how to adjust to these changes.
 Additionally, this track will provide family and friends with information on the many different programs and activities available at UIW.
 Many of these activities are free or at a reduced cost for families.